amcs1729/Distributed-Hash-Table/README.md

 Implement a Distributed Hash Table that is tolerant to peer churns and is highly scaleable and needs no central server.

-## What's the need for creating this Model?
+## What's the need for creating this System?
 Distributed Systems are very important for large organizations that require large amount of memory and storage.
 A Hash Table is an inmemory data structure to store items as Key->Value pair.
 Here, I try to implement a Distributed Hash Table that stores String-> Integer mapping.
 I have used Chord as the underlying algorithm.